A Melbourne Law Firm

 LAWYERS OR GRAVE ROBBERS?

 now ya should be afraid cos yer gonna pay!

 My own involvement with family inheritance law commenced soon after my mother`s death.

 In my own family`s situation we encountered a lawyer Ian Bult and the members of the law firm Russell Kennedy, who were assisted by Russell Kennedy`s resident wills and probate specialist Arthur Bolkas.

 Problems occurred from the outset in relation to communication.

-My mother in her will had appointed one of my sisters and the members of the law firm at the time of her death to be executors.
+My mother in her will had appointed one of my sisters and the members of Russell Kennedy at the time of her death to be executors.
 Her estate was to be split into four equal shares among her four children.
 One share that is my own share was placed into a discretionary trust a trust that could at the discretion of the trustees distribute all or part of the capital and all or part of the interest to any member of my own family including myself.
 The trust was set up upon the advice of Ian Bult in order to protect my share of the estate from my trustees in bankruptcy.
 At no time was I ever a bankrupt or put into a position where I would be made bankrupt.

 Since my share of the estate was not under any threat my sister along with my other brother and sister all agreed that the best course of action for my mother’s family was to use her discretion as trustee and grant me all of the capital and all of the interest in the discretionary trust and hence split the estate equally as per the will.